 Radiant Butternut Soup

-One thing I love is the rich color and flavor autumn brings with beautiful golden colors showing off rich beta carotene and antioxidants.
-This soup is especially profound with a healthy addition of turmeric which is said to be supportive of immunity and anti-inflammation.
-This soup's nourishing beauty will be second thought when you savor a steamy bowl of this deliciousness.
+One thing I love are the rich golden hues and flavor autumn brings.
+Beautiful golden colors in real lively food show off beta carotene and antioxidants.
+Radiant Butternut Soup is especially profound with a healthy addition of turmeric, said to be supportive of immunity and healthful anti-inflammation.
+It has coconut milk and chicken bone broth: intensely nourishing and delicious.

 1 large onion finely chopped (if your butternut is on the smaller side, go smaller on the onion).
-You can use white, yellow or a red onion.
+White, yellow or red onion will work.

 2 cloves garlic (or substitute a teaspoon of garlic granules).
-You should absolutely adjust garlic to your taste.
+As with everything, adjust garlic to your taste.

-1 Tbsp turmeric powder (alternatively you could grate the fresh root if it is available)
+1 Tbsp turmeric powder (use fresh root if available)

 1 tsp ground cumin

-Medium to large butternut squash, peeled, seeds removed and cut into ½ inch dice.
+Medium to large butternut squash, peeled and seeds removed.
+Cut into ½ inch dice

-1 can full-fat coconut milk (if you like reserve a little for topping).
-Note this isn’t the tetra pak coconut milk; you need the soup can variety.
+1 can full-fat coconut milk (reserve a little for topping).
+Note this isn’t the tetra pack coconut milk; you need the soup can variety.
 Choose organic and guar gum free.

 Either use a tsp or so of coconut milk on each serving or a dollop of sour cream.